ankurhanda/gvnn/README.md

 ![Montage-1](assets/se3_nets.png)
 ![Montage-0](assets/non-rigid.png)

-SE3-Nets: Learning Rigid Body Motion using Deep Neural Networks, Arunkumar Byravan and Dieter Fox, arXiv, 2016.
+SE3-Nets: Learning Rigid Body Motion using Deep Neural Networks, *Arunkumar Byravan and Dieter Fox*, arXiv, 2016.

 #M-estimators
 M-estimators have a long history in traditional computer vision and statistics.
 Michael Black's early papers in the 90s provide a compendium of various m-estimators and how most of them are superior to the standard L2 loss function and their ability to cull the outliers from the estimation of model parameters.
 We provide 4 different m-estimators namely, L2, Huber, Cauchy and Tukey.